SEIFSA CEO Kaizer Nyatsumba’s speech as he presents Company of the Year Award to Voith Turbo at 2015 SEIFSA Awards for Excellence

 Innovation, then, is the name of the game.
 If there is any business out there to which that has not yet become clear, that business is seriously in danger of being left behind.

 That is the context in which, two years ago, we launched the SEIFSA Awards for Excellence.
-We launched these Awards in order to recognize the excellence that we know exists within the metals and engineering sector in Southern Africa, and to encourage many other companies to embrace innovation and to excel.
+We launched these Awards in order to recognise the excellence that we know exists within the metals and engineering sector in Southern Africa, and to encourage many other companies to embrace innovation and to excel.
 The inaugural SEIFSA Awards for Excellence took place on 27 May 2015 at Emperor’s Palace, on the first day of the Southern African Metals and Engineering Indaba, and the 2015 SEIFSA Awards for Excellence – at which Voith Turbo was one of the proud winners – took place at the IDC Conference Centre on 27 May 2016, the second day of the 2016 Southern African Metals and Engineering Indaba.

 There are seven categories for the Awards, and any company in the metals and engineering sector in Southern Africa is eligible to enter.
 There are clear criteria for each one of these categories and judging panels made of independent experts adjudicate in each category.
 Those categories are: